qsengineers/frontend-challenge/README.md

 ## Time frame
-Don't rush to deliver this.
-We prefer you take longer than expected and deliver a quality application than delivering it faster with bugs and layout differences.
+There is no time limit.
+We absolutely value quality, take the time you need to build the best app you can!

 # Lets get started
-[Click here](CHALLENGE.md) to check about the test.
+[Click here](CHALLENGE.md) to read about the test.

 # Which are the main aspects we'll be evaluating in your code:
 - Clean Code